bmc-labs/nerdclock/README.md

 ![Image of our Setup](./resources/setup.png "Our Setup")

 Before you say anything: yes, it's true, there's no real reason to use a CAN bus for this project.
-Nevertheless, it's useful to add CAN into the mix as a way to highlight a few important aspects of the **mini::base**.
-And, anyway, it's just fun to play with CAN bus when given the opportunity.
+Nevertheless, we added CAN into the mix as it's just fun to play with CAN bus when given the opportunity.

 ### Brave New World